Director of University Advisement

 Academic Advisor Training Coordinator

-Shannon has a Bachelors of Business Administration in Human Resources and a Masers of Arts in Organizational Learning and Instructional Technology.
-Outside of work Shannon is an active volunteer with Girl Scouts.
-Girl Scouts allows her to work with young girls around the city to help them develop a foundation for becoming a strong woman.
+Shannon has a Bachelor’s of Business Administration in Human Resources and a Masers of Arts in Organizational Learning and Instructional Technology.
+Outside of work Shannon is an active volunteer with Girl Scouts which allows her to work with Albuquerque youth and in helping lp them develop a foundation for becoming a strong women.

 Educational Support Coordinator